adambowen/adambowen.github.io/_posts/2016-09-05-Testing-Summary.md

 ### Tests should be self-contained

+We should build self contained tests that clearly state what is being tested, what has failed, and why, and nothing more.

 When diagnosing test failures, it is important to be able to see everything that a test does in order to understand its purpose.
 On the occasions when it is necessary to modify a test it is important to be able to determine all the